tjbarbour/blog/content/post/WhyFluentWins.md

     // ...
     public Double ToPower(double exponent)
     {
-        return pow(this,exponent);
+        return Math.Power(this,exponent);
     }
 }
 ```
-With usage like `2.ToPower(3)` Clearer, isn't it?
+With usage like `2.ToPower(3)` isn't it a bit clearer?

 There are some side benefits as well.
 For example, there's less chance you could confuse **parameter order** with this version of the power function.
 This also gives us a very **guided way to organize methods**.
-Instead of having a generic 'utility' class, we add methods to whichever class they apply.
-This makes it easier for future developers to find where to find add new utility methods and can help avoid [Bikeshedding](https://css-tricks.com/what-is-bikeshedding/) about how to organize APIs.
+Instead of having a generic 'utility' class which could become a mishmash of unrelated methods, we add methods to whichever class they apply.
+This makes it easier for future developers to find where to add new utility methods and can help avoid [Bikeshedding](https://css-tricks.com/what-is-bikeshedding/) about how to organize APIs.

 # Example, Fluent-ized
 Let's return to our data conversion sample from earlier, and assume we've added on the needed class methods for the conversions.